 We didn't want to wait to see just how much detail and life Deep Fusion adds to medium-light images.
-So we installed the iOS 13.2 beta on our iPhone 11 Pro, and went to a somewhat dim corner of the Tom's Guide office to take a few shots and compare them against similar ones captured on an iPhone 11 Pro Max running the latest public release of iOS 13, without Deep Fusion.
+So we installed the iOS 13.2 beta on our iPhone 11 Pro, and went to a somewhat dim corner of the Tom's Guide office to take a few shots and compare them against similar ones captured on an iPhone 11 Pro Max running the earlier public release of iOS 13, without Deep Fusion.

 If you want a more granular explanation of how the feature works, you can check out our handy explainer on Deep Fusion.
 But in layman's terms, it's basically a supercharged version of Apple's existing Smart HDR technology, that is exclusive to the iPhone 11 series.

 Like Smart HDR, Deep Fusion requires the iPhone to capture many exposures in quick succession.
 Yet Deep Fusion is more sophisticated, because it sifts through each exposure, pixel by pixel, to produce one optimized result that blends the best of every frame.
 It's also designed specifically for scenes between those extremes of light and dark, when either Smart HDR or Night Mode wouldn't suffice.

 So exactly how good is Deep Fusion, and what does it add to the iPhone 11's already excellent photography?
 While it's important to remember that this feature is still in beta, we're encouraged by the results thus far — even if it doesn't appear to be the revolution in mobile photography Apple touted in its Sept.
 10 iPhone 11 launch.

 Take, for example, the photos of my colleague Rami Tabari you see above.
 We had to crop 100% into both images to highlight the granularity Deep Fusion added to the inside of Rami's hoodie and red shirt.
 His skin and facial hair are sharper as well, while the highlights striking his face from the studio lamps appear brighter.